jaydenlin/node-async-require-loader/README.md

 ###### Step 1.
 Provide an .ajs file

-Only write down the remote url that with contents(node moudle) you want to fetch.
+.ajs extenion is only for loader to recognize the file.
-The queryString will automatically append to the end of the url.
+Write down the remote url that with contents(node moudle) you want to fetch.
-(.ajs extenion is only for loader to recognize the file)
+The queryString you set will automatically append to the end of the url.

-remote-content.ajs
+`remote-content.ajs`
 ```js
 https://jaydenlin.github.io/fake-remote-contents-for-test/contents/pure-js/
 ```